Pleasantville, New York: History

 A significant change in the development of Pleasantville came with the arrival of the New York Central Railroad and New York and Harlem Railroad in 1846.
 In the following year, a train station was built near the present corner of Bedford Road and Wheeler Avenue, and as a result the commercial center of Pleasantville shifted to its current location.
 The older business district at Bedford Road and Broadway is today called the Old Village.
 The railroad offered a speedier and more frequent connection with New York City—only 70 minutes away by rail, compared with a five-hour overland journey by stagecoach or a two-hour steamboat trip down the Hudson River.
 The present-day train station, which currently houses a restaurant, was built in 1905 and was moved to its present location in the 1950s to accommodate the lowering of the tracks below grade.
 Before the addition of the now heavily trafficked station, commuters working in New York City and lower Westchester County were forced to rely on rides from Marc Damon, now famous in Pleasantville for being "The Friendly Coachman".

 According to several sources, Pleasantville was a stop on the Underground Railroad, a network of safe houses for escaped slaves from the South on their way to freedom in the north.

 The latter half of the 19th century was a time of rapid growth in Pleasantville.
 By the 1870s, there were four shoemaking businesses, a shirtmaking business, and a pickle factory.
-The first newspaper to serve the village, The Pleasantville Pioneer, was launched at about 1886.
+The first newspaper to serve the village, The Pleasantville Pioneer, was launched in about 1886.
 The village's numerous small farms and orchards began to be subdivided for a wave of solid foursquare and Victorian houses built for a growing middle class.
 The 1890s saw the establishment of a police department, volunteer fire department, and a library system.
 Pleasantville was incorporated as a village on March 16, 1897.

 In the following years, Pleasantville quickly developed into a modern suburb of New York, with a large number of workers commuting between the village and the metropolis on what is now the Metro-North Railroad's Harlem Line.
 During the first two decades of the 20th century, roads were paved for the first time, water mains were installed, and electrical wires brought power to the village's houses.
 Other improvements during the first half of the 20th century include the construction of Soldiers and Sailors Field in 1909, the Saw Mill River Parkway in 1924, the Rome Theater in 1925, Memorial Plaza in 1930, Parkway Field in 1930, and Nannahagen Park in 1937 (the adjacent village pool was completed two years later).
 By the time of World War II, the village had taken on the appearance that it bears today.